-In the last three months I have had two very bad haircuts from two very high profile brands.
+In the last three months, I have had two very bad haircuts from two very high profile brands.
 What is it about our hair when it all goes wrong and leaves you and me sobbing?
 What is it when hairdressers, who in this case represent top brands, can get it so wrong?
-In both the situations they have never met me before.
-I am on-line so I show them that my hair and image is very important.
-In fact it’s important to all of us.
+In both situations, they have never met me before.
+I am online, so I show them that my hair and image is very important.
+In fact, it’s important for all of us.
 I show them my past looks and personality so they understand who they are dealing with.

 How Many Times Have I Left Crying